agancsos2/METCS526/README.md

 # METCS526
-This repository is meant to store project built in the Boston University MET MSSD program, course CS526.
+This repository is meant to store projects built in the Boston University MET MSSD program, course CS526.